single-spa/single-spa/docs/single-spa-ecosystem.md

 ## Help for frameworks
-There are a growing number of projects that help you bootstrap, mount, and unmount applications written with popular frameworks.
+There are a growing number of projects that help you bootstrap, mount, and unmount your applications that are written with popular frameworks.
 Feel free to contribute to this list with your own project:

 - [single-spa-angular1](https://github.com/CanopyTax/single-spa-angular1)